shuhanxia/DeepfakeSystem/README.md

 <a href="#top">[Back to top]</a>
 ## ⏳ DeepfakeDetection
 1.Refer to this [DeepfakeBench](https://github.com/SCLBD/DeepfakeBench) to finish DeepfakeDetection<br>
-2.In...,run demo.py to get the webui of DeepfakeDetection
+2.In this [link](https://github.com/shuhanxia/DeepfakeSystem/blob/main/demo.py),run demo.py to get the webui of DeepfakeDetection